Squirrel Hill History

 This short history of Squirrel Hill, originally written in 2003 by the late Mark Iskovitz, Vice President of the Squirrel Hill Historical Society, was revised and

-updated in 2015 by current Vice-President Helen Wilson
+updated in 2015 and again in March 2016 by current Vice-President Helen Wilson

 Nowadays Squirrel Hill is a thriving neighborhood in the eastern part of Pittsburgh.
 It is the largest and most populous of Pittsburgh’s neighborhoods, comprising about 26,500 people within a 3.89 square-mile area.